MariellaCC/web-archives-queries/README.md

  ## Example use case

 Find documents related to the fake letter from the CEO of BlackRock sent to several media outlets on January 16 2019.<br>
- Information about this case available on page 38 of this report by French Financial Markets Authority: https://www.amf-france.org/sites/default/files/2020-02/study-stock-market-cybercrime-_-definition-cases-and-perspectives.pdf.
+Information about this case available in 2020 report by French Financial Markets Authority. <br> Neyret, A. Stock Market Cybercrime.
+Definition, cases and perspectives. *Autorité des Marchés Financiers*, 2020.

 ## Archives source